 Where To Stay For Deep Creek

-Bryson City is less than 3 miles away from Deep Creek and has plenty of options for accommodation.
+Bryson City is one areas to stay has plenty of options for accommodation.
 Also, there tons of camping areas in and around the park.

 What Else Is There To Do Near Deep Creek?